Resolution No. 1- 16

 RULE 9 – Clerk of Council and Council Employees

 At its organizational meeting, the Council shall nominate and elect, by motion and majority vote, a Clerk and other staff as required.
 The Clerk of Council, or other any other approved substitute, shall be required to attend all meetings of the Council.
 The Clerk shall keep all records, files, orders, or any pertinent papers considered public records under the Public Records Act.
 No person, except for the Clerk of Council, or any other approved substitute, shall have direct access to the Council vault or any other storage area where official records of the City are kept.
-The office hours shall be posted and may change from time to time.
+The office hours shall be posted and may change from time to time due to staffing.

 RULE 10 – Standing Committees

 At the organizational meeting, the President shall present a slate of proposed members for each Standing Committee.
 Each Standing Committee shall consist of a Chairman, a Vice-Chairman, and three additional members.
 The Council shall accept or amend the proposed slate of Standing Committees by a motion, duly seconded, and concurrence of an affirmative majority vote.

 Subcommittees may be appointed by the Chairman consisting of members of his committee.